 Homeless Programs > Emergency Solutions Grant (ESG)

-The 2022 Emergency Solutions Grant (ESG) Competitive Application Round will open 8 a.m.
-ET Thursday, May 19, 2022.
-Below you will find additional information about the application process including two important deadlines.
+The 2026/2027 Emergency Solutions Grant (ESG) Competitive Application Round will open 12 p.m.
+ET Wednesday, April 8, 2026.
+Below you will find additional information about the application process.

 Application Materials